Ayad Akhtar

+He earned acclaim for authoring two novels American Dervish (2012) and Homeland Elegies (2020).
+He received numerous awards including the American Book Award for the later.
+He co-wrote and starred in the political drama film The War Within (2005) for which he was nominated for the Independent Spirit Award for Best Screenplay.
+He portrayed Neel Kashkari in the HBO television film Too Big to Fail (2010).

+Early life and education

-Akhtar was born in Staten Island, New York City, and raised in Milwaukee, Wisconsin.
+Akhtar was born in Staten Island, New York City to Pakistani parents, and raised in Milwaukee, Wisconsin.
 His interest in literature was initially sparked in high school.
 Akhtar attended Brown University, where he majored in theater and religion and began acting and directing student plays.

 After graduation he moved to Italy to work with Jerzy Grotowski, eventually becoming his assistant.
 Upon returning to the United States, Akhtar taught acting alongside Andre Gregory and earned his Master of Fine Arts degree in film directing from Columbia University School of the Arts.